timotejroiko/ftset/README.md

 Sample test run using the script in `bench/bench.js` on Node.js 15.3.0.
 Your milleage may vary depending on your CPU, your node.js version and several other factors so you are advised to perform your own tests.

 Insert operations are surprisingly on pair with arrays, except for array.unshift which is absolutely terrible with a large number of items.
 Arrays are not designed for adding items to the beginning because the entire array needs to be reindexed, FTSet on the other hand has no problems with it.
-Sets cant add to the beginning and are slower because they check for value uniqueness on every insert.
+Sets are unordered and are slower because all items are hashed to check for uniqueness on every insert.

 || 99999 x 10 char | 9999 x 1000 char |
 |-|-|-|